osrm/Celestia_itn/README.md

 Now we can perform Celestia ligh-node anaysis on grafana dashboard.

-If you want to set an alarm for a node, you can refer to the document. (https://grafana.com/docs/grafana/latest/alerting/)
+If you want to set an alert for a node, you can refer to the document. (https://grafana.com/docs/grafana/latest/alerting/)